SciML/Surrogates.jl/docs/src/InverseDistance.md

 With our surrogate, we can now search for the minima of the function.

-Notice how the new sampled points, which were created during the optimization process, are appended to the `xys` array.
-This is why its size changes.
+Notice how the new points sampled during the optimization process are added to the surrogate.
+The `xys` array we built it from is left untouched, so it is the surrogate's own sample list whose size changes.

 ```@example Inverse_DistanceND
-size(xys)
+length(xys), length(InverseDistance.x)
 ```

 ```@example Inverse_DistanceND